Cabo Verde travel advice

 - Use condoms correctly or avoid sexual contact, particularly if you are pregnant.

 If you are pregnant or planning a pregnancy, you should discuss the potential risks of travelling to this destination with your health care provider.
 You may choose to avoid or postpone travel.

 For more information, see Zika virus: Pregnant or planning a pregnancy.

 - In this country, risk of dengue is sporadic.
 It is a viral disease spread to humans by mosquito bites.

 - Dengue can cause flu-like symptoms.
 In some cases, it can lead to severe dengue, which can be fatal.

 - The level of risk of dengue changes seasonally, and varies from year to year.
 The level of risk also varies between regions in a country and can depend on the elevation in the region.

 - Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
 There is no vaccine or medication that protects against dengue fever.

-Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Certain infections found in some areas in West Africa, like avian influenza and rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.